The Devilbox Project is a complete LAMP stack for Docker. If you use the Docker-Toolbox, this part of the documentation are worth reading.

 In order to run the Devilbox you need to have Docker and Docker Compose installed on your system.
 Read through the Devilbox Prerequisites documentation for more information on that, if you are not running these applications yet on your system.

 There is no installation routine.
-You just have to download the files from the Devilbox GitHub Page into an empty directory.
-The configuration takes place via a single file.
-In your directory you will find the file env-example
+You just have to download the files from the Devilbox

 .
-Copy and rename
+Copy and rename the file to .env

-.
-In the new file you can now make your configurations.
+can now make your configurations.
 The following settings need to be changed:

 The individual steps (especially for the entries NEW_UID